 b.
 Going online to 2-1-1 Fresno County and clicking on "Search Database."
 In the "Search for" box, type in an area which you have an interest or one related to your major.
 For instance, if you are a pre-vet major, you might search "animal," or if you are interested in working with at-risk youth, you could search "youth."
 Once your list is generated, click on a topic in the list.
 Then click next and it will take you to a list of agencies fitting your interest.
 Click on the agency's web page for more detailed information.
 Next contact the agency and inquire about volunteer opportunities.

-2. If you meet the above qualifications and have your volunteer role related to your major/site arranged, call Career Services, Thomas 103, 559.278.2381 to make an appointment with Aleta Wolfe, Career Counselor beginning August 18, 2014.
+2. If you meet the above qualifications and have your volunteer role related to your major/site arranged, call Career Development Center, Thomas 103, 559.278.2381 to make an appointment with Aleta Wolfe, Career Counselor beginning August 17, 2015.

 Since we have a limited number of scholarship positions available, not all students will be accepted into the program.